Changes the type of an expression.

 cast conversion always exactly represents the original value, except

-when casting a negative byte
+when casting a negative byte to type char

-(see byte
+(see byte --> char).

 Integral numeric types are ordered by size as follows:

-< short
+byte < short < int

 < long

-is equal in byte-size to short
+char is equal in byte-size to short,

 but is unsigned.